 Cheer gyms can be negligent in a variety of ways.
 Having improper or inadequate equipment or equipment that is in poor condition is one way.
 Cheer gyms are supposed to have spring floors that are in good working condition to protect their athletes.
 If they don’t, injuries can occur.
 High School teams need to assess the cheer equipment they have and determine what tumbling and stunting moves are appropriate to that equipment.
 For example, during a basketball game when there are no tumbling mats, what tumbling and stunting is safe to perform?
-Gym floors and football fields offer inadequate protection to cheerleaders doing dangerous stunts, high flying tosses and complicated tumbling passes.
+Gym floors and football fields offer inadequate protection to cheerleaders doing dangerous stunts, high flying tosses, and complicated tumbling passes.
 So, coaches need to adapt the cheer routine to make sure their athletes are safe.
-In addition, both high school teams and competitive gyms need to have specific injury and safety protocols in place and coaches who are trained in these protocols.
+In addition, both high school teams and competitive gyms need to have specific injury and safety protocols in place, and coaches who are trained in these protocols.

 Cheer gyms and high school teams are supposed to maintain a safe environment at away competitions, as well.
 This rarely happens.
 All too often, there is inadequate supervision of cheerleaders during a competition.
 At one competition that I know of, a girl was injured when her team decided to engage in silly stuns without adult supervision before performing.
-In addition, teams are also regularly known to practice dangerous stunts before competition in areas where such activities are prohibited for lack of any padding on the floor.
+In addition, teams are also regularly known to practice dangerous stunts before a competition in areas where such activities are prohibited for lack of any padding on the floor.
 This further jeopardizes the athletes.
 When my daughter was a flyer for a well-known cheer gym, this was routine.
 And it is a recipe for disaster.

 When is a Coach’s Behavior Negligent?

 Coaches should follow safety protocols during every practice.
 When they don’t, they put their athletes in harm’s way.
 One of the reasons we left a competitive gym was because a coach kept allowing girls to be dropped on their heads in practice.
-Our daughter’s team was practicing a stunt called a “pancake” where our daughter had to bend at the waste and bring her head down towards her feet before her bases caught her and flipped her over.
+Our daughter’s team was practicing a stunt called a “pancake” where our daughter had to bend at the waist and bring her head down towards her feet before her bases caught her and flipped her over.
 The problem was that the bases did not always catch her, and she fell repeatedly to the floor on her head.
 She even brought the issue up to her coach who brushed it off.
 Needless to say, we went to the owner of the gym as soon as we heard this, and the stunt was removed from the routine.
 But this is an example of a coach who ignores safety issues, endangering her athletes.
 When cheerleaders are practicing a new stunt, there should be enough spotters so that athletes do not come crashing to the floor.
 Alternatively, athletes can practice new stunts on softer, thicker mats to protect against falls.
 When athletes do have a fall, coaches should take the injury seriously and have their athlete rest or see a trainer at the gym if one is available.
 And the coach should always tell a parent about any falls.

 Some coaches keep pushing athletes beyond what is safe.
 The “suck it up and keep going” attitude may be typical with many coaches, but it is not a good motto.
 When cheerleaders are really tired, they are more likely to get injured during tumbling or stunting, especially if the tumbling move requires a lot of strength, like standing tucks.
 However, some coaches insist that their athletes do 20 standing tucks at the end of a tough practice even though they can see that some are barely landing the stunt and their technique is really sloppy.
 This is reckless, and it is only a matter of time before a cheerleader gets hurt.
 Other coaches put too much pressure on athletes to try stunts and tumbling that they are not ready for.
 If a coach insists on a stunt group trying a new and difficult stunt without making sure they have the necessary skill and experience, this is a recipe for disaster.
 Likewise, coaches who push cheerleaders to throw tumbling passes that they are not experienced or skilled enough to try, are courting trouble.
 Coaches need to know how to safely progress their athletes from one skill to the next.